curVV/MQL5Comp/README.md

 Metatrader

-### Manual Install
+### Plugin Manual Install

-Copy the `MQL5Comp.sublime-package` from this repo's build directory into your Sublime Text Installed Packages.
+Copy the `MQL5Comp.sublime-package` from this repo's build directory into your Sublime Text "Installed Packages" location.
 It should be at `~/.config/sublime-text-3/Installed Packages/`

 or